finzaiko/kb_client/README.md

 #### 3. Update get task by id query

-getAll method in `kanboard/app/Model/TaskFinderModel.php` to this to get by id available joined data
+Change getAll method in `kanboard/app/Model/TaskFinderModel.php` to this to get by id joined data
 ```php
 public function getById($task_id)
 {